dreamerc/deepnote/IFTTT Replacement.md

 # Home Assistant
 - Google, Alexa, Apple support with payment
 ## Request
 - If using Chrome Cast, Apple Cast, and some of those device, those require IP-LAN Broadcast feature (```--network host``` option in docker).
-Or use Virtual Machine.
+Others is using Virtual Machine.
 ## Run
 ```bash
 docker pull ghcr.io/home-assistant/home-assistant:stable